ak-2485/ak-2485.github.io/index.md

 ### Recently
 + Fall 2021
   - I am joing the Digital Foundations & Mathematics Department at Sandia National Lab (California) as a year round intern!
-  - I have a new paper on constructive logic in submission.
+  - I have a new paper on a [machine-checked direct proof of the Steiner-Lehmus theorem](https://github.com/ak-2485/ak-2485.github.io/blob/master/Steiner_Lehmus_Theorem-1.pdf) in submission.
 + Summer 2021
   - I completed a summer practicum in the Digital Foundations & Mathematics Department at Sandia National Lab, where I worked on verification frameworks for time integration schemes in Coq.
 + Summer 2020